Frequently Asked Questions

 How much is the average auto mechanic salary?

-Wage estimate statistics from 2012 show that the median annual wage for automotive service technicians and mechanics was $36,610.
-The outlook for automotive jobs has also been classified as "bright."*
+Earnings estimates from the Occupational Employment Statistics program show that the median annual wage for automotive service technicians and mechanics was $40,710 in 2018.